-This vegetarian Baked Goat Cheese Pasta is simple, delicious, and makes the perfect weeknight comfort food dinner!
+This vegetarian Baked Goat Cheese Pasta is simple, delicious, and makes a great weeknight comfort food dinner!

 Ingredients and Variations

-Pasta Water - Do not forget to reserve some pasta water after cooking!
-This gives flavor to the sauce and helps "glue" the sauce to the pasta.
+Pasta Water - Do not forget to reserve some pasta water before draining the pasta.
+This gives flavor and helps "glue" the sauce to the pasta.

-Olive Oil - To saute your onion and garlic.
+Olive Oil - To saute the onion and garlic.

 Onion and Garlic - Used for the base marinara sauce.
 Dice evenly to ensure even cooking.